IV NUTRIENT THERAPY

-IV Nutrient Therapy in Jefferson City, MO
+IV Nutrient Therapy

 A major part of any functional or integrative medicine practice revolves around helping people to improve their absorption of nutrients.
 Most patients come to our practice in some state of nutritional deficiency, and quite a bit of our focus is on helping patients restore their nutritional status, thereby improving overall health.
 This is one of the “root causes” that we focus on in functional medicine.